Bus Accident Claims – How Much Compensation Can I Claim?

 • The contact information of any witnesses to the accident, including other bus passengers.
 They can give a statement at a later date.

 • A copy of your medical records.
-This will show the type of injury you suffered and any treatment you required.
+This will show the type of injury you suffered and any medical treatment you required.

 • A police report if they attended the scene.